thibaut-neoledge/azure-docs.fr-fr/articles/xplat-cli-connect.md

 		azure account download

-Cette commande ouvre votre navigateur par défaut et vous invite à vous connecter au [portail Azure][portal].
+Cette commande ouvre votre navigateur par défaut et vous invite à vous connecter au [portail Azure Classic][portal].
 Une fois que vous êtes connecté, un fichier `.publishsettings` se télécharge.
 Prenez note de son emplacement.

 	> [AZURE.NOTE] If your account is associated with multiple Azure Active Directory tenants, you may be prompted to select which Active Directory you wish to download a publish settings file for.
 	>
-	> Once selected using the download page, or by visiting the Azure portal, the selected Active Directory becomes the default used by the portal and download page.
+	> Once selected using the download page, or by visiting the Azure classic portal, the selected Active Directory becomes the default used by the classic portal and download page.
 Once a default has been established, you will see the text '__click here to return to the selection page__' at the top of the download page.
 Use the provided link to return to the selection page.

 * Exécutez la commande suivante **pour importer le fichier de paramètres de publication** :